Blablabla3012/RedBulb-Inversion/README.md

 Sanguine Bond ✅
 * no sanguine bond spikes in demonic Angel
-* spawn confessional in angelic Devil
+* spawn confessional in demonic Angel
 <a/>

 # ToDo: